SuperPrower/GodotHexLandscapeGen/README.md

 # Landscape Generation for Naval-based Games using Hexagonal Tiles
+## Sergey Koziakov
+## Procedural Generation for Games
+## Autonomous Systems
-## Sergey Koziakov, Procedural Generation for Games, Fall 2019, Innopolis University
+## Fall 2019, Innopolis University

-Using RTS-Camera2D plugin and Hex Pixel Art Terrain Set.
+Project is using RTS-Camera2D plugin and Hex Pixel Art Terrain Set.
 See LICENSE for more info.

 Algorithms for Hexagonal Tiles are wonderfully explained here: https://www.redblobgames.com/grids/hexagons/